 In measuring the general CECL reserve for financial instruments that share similar risk characteristics, we primarily apply a probability of default ("PD")/loss given default ("LGD") model for instruments that are collectively assessed, whereby the CECL reserve is calculated as the product of PD, LGD and exposure at default ("EAD").
-Our model principally utilizes historical loss rates derived from a commercial mortgage-backed securities database with historical losses from 1998 through December 2023 provided by a third party, Trepp LLC, forecasting the loss parameters using a scenario-based statistical approach over a reasonable and supportable forecast period of twelve months, followed by a straight-line reversion period of twelve-months back to average historical losses.
+Our model principally utilizes historical loss rates derived from a commercial mortgage-backed securities database with historical losses from 1998 through December 2024 provided by a third party, Trepp LLC, forecasting the loss parameters using a scenario-based statistical approach over a reasonable and supportable forecast period of twelve months, followed by a straight-line reversion period of twelve-months back to average historical losses.
+Where management has determined that the credit loss model does not fully capture certain external factors, including portfolio trends or loan specific factors, a qualitative adjustment to the reserve may be recorded.
+This may include when management has determined a loan to be collateral dependent and elects to utilize the practical expedient when measuring the general CECL reserve.

 For determining a specific CECL reserve, financial instruments are assessed outside of the PD/LGD model on an individual basis.
 This occurs when it is probable that we will be unable to collect the full payment of principal and interest on the instrument.
 We record a reserve to reduce the carrying value of the instrument to the present value of the expected future cash flows discounted at the instrument's effective rate or to the fair value of the collateral.
-We apply a discounted cash flow ("DCF") methodology to determine the fair value of the collateral where it is probable that we will foreclose or the borrower is experiencing financial difficulty based on our assessment at the reporting date, and the repayment is expected to be provided substantially through the operation or sale of the collateral.
-Determining fair value of the collateral, including utilization of a practical expedient, may take into account a number of assumptions including, but not limited to, rents and cash flow projections, capitalization rates and discount rates.
+We apply broadly accepted and standard real estate valuation techniques, such as a discounted cash flow ("DCF") or direct capitalization methodology, to determine the fair value of the collateral where it is probable that we will foreclose or the borrower is experiencing financial difficulty based on our assessment at the reporting date, and the repayment is expected to be provided substantially through the operation or sale of the collateral.
+Determining fair value of the collateral, including utilization of a practical expedient, may take into account a number of assumptions including, but not limited to, rents and cash flow projections, market capitalization rates, discount rates and sales comps.
 Such assumptions are generally based on current market conditions and are subject to economic and market uncertainties.

 In connection with developing the CECL reserve for our loans held for investment, we determine the risk ranking of each loan as a key credit quality indicator.
 The risk rankings are based on a variety of factors, including, without limitation, underlying real estate performance and asset value, values of comparable properties, durability and quality of property cash flows, sponsor experience and financial wherewithal, and the existence of a risk-mitigating loan structure.
 Additional key considerations include loan-to-value ratios, debt service coverage ratios, loan structure, real estate and credit market dynamics, and risk of default or principal loss.
 Based on a five-point scale, our loans and preferred equity held for investment are rated "1" through "5," from less risk to greater risk, and the ratings are updated quarterly.
-At the time of origination or purchase, loans and preferred equity held for investment are ranked as a "3" and will move accordingly going forward based on the ratings which are defined as follows:
+At the time of origination or purchase, loans and preferred equity held for investment are ranked as a "3" and will move accordingly going forward based on the ratings.